PandaHugMonster/php-simputils/README.md

 before the final release.
 Consider it "ALPHA" release.

-**Though, avoid using it on production, it would be times better if you would just poke me with a ticket so I would release the stable version quicker!**
+**Though, avoid using it on production, it would be times better if you would just poke me with a ticket, so I would release the stable version quicker!**

 Just keep in mind, even though it should be stable, it's still "unreleased" and might be even unfinished concepts.
 Please avoid using it without serious reasons.